Chad Gray: Hellyeah

 Mudvayne guitarist Greg Tribbett approached Maxwell "out of the blue" and wanted to join the band.
 Nothingface drummer Tommy Sickles originally helmed the drum kit for the band's demo, however, things did not work out and the search for a new drummer began.
 The band knew former Pantera and Damageplan drummer Vinnie Paul, and tried to persuade him to join the band as their drummer.
 Originally, Paul was not sure if he would return to music after the death of his brother, Dimebag Darrell and an 18-month hiatus: "It was one of those things that I didn't think I'd be a part of this ever again without him, and after about a year and a half had gone by, these guys called me up, Chad [Gray] and Tom [Maxwell], they were like, 'We're thinking about putting this band together, would you be into it?'
 First couple of times, I told them, 'No, I don't think I'm ready to do this yet.'
 And they just were real persistent, they kept calling me.
 And one night, I had been drinking some red wine and listening to some KISS on 12" vinyl record and I said, 'You know what, lets take a shot at this, lets see what happens.'"

 The band's persistence paid off and Paul joined the project.
 Paul commented about joining the project: "Everybody had their head in the right place and that let's-tear-the-world-a-new-ass attitude".

 Hellyeah released six studio albums before the band went on hiatus in 2021.

 Other works

 Gray has made several guest appearances with other bands, including on the songs "Monsters" by V Shape Mind, "Falling Backwards" by Bloodsimple and "Miracle" by Nonpoint.

 Gray made an appearance during Mitch Lucker's Memorial Show and sang "Fuck Everything" by Suicide Silence.

 Personal life

 Gray was previously married to Kelli Olson in 2005.
-He later married Shannon Gunz, a radio host for several Sirius XM channels including Turbo, Octane and Ozzy's Boneyard.
+He later married Shannon Gunz, a radio host for several SiriusXM channels including Turbo, Octane and Ozzy's Boneyard.